 The positive opinions of other people are vital.
 Testimonials, recommendations, and references are of critical importance in providing objective validation.

-Then you need to act convincingly.
+Then you must act with conviction.
 You need to demonstrate authority and expertise.
 Do you come across as someone who knows what they’re talking about?
 Are you able to respond to questions?
 People need to feel that you’re qualified and experienced enough to be trusted.

 So, in the first instance, show your credibility.
 Provide evidence that you’re someone worth believing.